 The Red Violin

 The Lombard town of Cremona serves as the birthplace for the violin in this 1998 movie’s title, which is only appropriate – Cremona is the real-life home of the legendary Stradivarius violins.
 The city’s history dates from 400 B.C.E., and Cremona was an important city to the Romans – it served as a base from which Roman troops invaded an adjacent province.
 Today, the city’s main sights are the cathedral and the many churches, although many people come every year to visit the place where Antonio Stradivari and his family once made his amazing violins.
 But Cremona is an important city in the history of the violin even beyond the Stradivari name.
-The Amati family made violins in Cremona for roughly 200 years, and although the last of the Amati violins was made in the 1700s, some of the original 16th century Amati violins survive (Stradivari himself was a student of one of the original Amati violin makers).
+The Amati family made violins in Cremona for roughly 200 years, and although the last of the Amati violins were made in the 1700s, some of the original 16th century Amati violins survive (Stradivari himself was a student of one of the original Amati violin makers).
 The Guarneri family made violins in Cremona in the 17th and 18th centuries, which is when the Stradivarius violin was also being produced.
 The Museo Stradivariano in Cremona contains drawings, models and more than 700 examples of Stradivari’s work.

 My House in Umbria